ELITEv5/Old-Glory-RISE-Token/README.md

 Fees accumulate in RISE → Auto-swap to pSunDAI → Distribute proportionally

-**Dumpers pay holders in stablecoins.** The more someone sells, the more rewards you earn.
+**Dumpers pay holders in stable assets.** The more someone sells, the more rewards you earn.

 ### LP Multiplier